-If Ambari has access to the Internet, the specific Versions will be listed as options in the DROPDOWN.
-If you have a Version Definition File for a version that is not listed, you can click Add Version... and upload the VDF file.
+If your Ambari host has internet access, available maintenance versions display as options in a drop-down list.
+If you have a Version Definition File (VDF) for a version that is not listed, you can click Add Version... and upload the VDF file.
 In addition, a Default Version Definition is also included in the list if you do not have Internet access or are not sure which specific version to install.
 If you choose the Default Version Definition, you must enter a "two-digit Version Number" in the Name input field.